 Did you know your responsibilities as a pool owner have changed?
-The Building (Pools) Amendment Act 2016 took effect from 1 January 2017.
+Pool Safety Barriers are now regulated by Section 162 (A to E) of the Building Act 2004 and the new Building Code F9, which took effect from 1 January 2017.

-The new Act requires that Council ensures that all pool barriers within its jurisdiction are compliant, and requires that Council undertake scheduled inspections.
+The new Act requires that Council ensures that all pool barriers within its jurisdiction are compliant, and requires that Council undertake scheduled inspections every three years.
 Council will therefore need to inspect all pool safety barriers in this scheduled inspection programme even if they have been previously inspected and approved.

 Does my pool need safety barriers?

 If your pool has a minimum water depth of 400mm, it must have compliant safety barriers.

 You do not need pool safety barriers if:

 - The pool sits above ground with smooth vertical walls 1.2m or more high, with no permanent steps or objects that would enable a small child to climb into the pool.

 - The depth of water in the pool is less than 400mm (such as a shallow paddling pool or an empty swimming pool).
 A responsible adult should supervise the use of paddling pools at all times.

 - People are employed specifically to supervise the pool when it is in use, and the entire pool facility is locked at all other times.